corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 prometheus.io/port: "7000"
 ```

-These annotations can be disabled by providing the following overrides on the Corda Helm chart:
+You can disable these annotations by providing the following overrides on the Corda Helm chart:

 ```yaml
 metrics: